What's in my social care records?

 Parents or guardians wanting access to a child or young person's records must meet certain requirements.

-- Provide proof of parental responsibility for the child.
+- Proof of parental responsibility for the child.